Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Results

 In contrast, we see higher thresholds for FP.
-The RFL scheme has the highest $P_\text{succ}^\text{GHZ}=0.3782$, boosting the thresholds.
-The thresholds for the RFL scheme saturate around $\sim 0.35\%$, meaning further improvements on the coherence parameters do not increase the threshold due to other noise sources present.
-Similarly, for the CAV CAR ($P_\text{succ}^\text{GHZ}=0.0164$), we see a boost in the thresholds, with the highest value of $0.4072\%$ for Set-3.
-This happens because the CAV CAR scheme has higher GHZ state fidelity than the RFL scheme (see Fig. \ref{fig:GHZFidAndRate}(d)), and with Set-3, the coherence times are high enough for both the schemes that the GHZ fidelity draws the difference in the performance.
-Finally, we get an even lower success probability for the WG CAR scheme ($P_\text{succ}^\text{GHZ}=0.0047$), with no thresholds for coherence times of Set-1.
-However, rapidly increasing thresholds for Set-2 and Set-3 indicate that the threshold is very sensitive to the coherence times in this regime.
+The RFL scheme has the highest success possibilities, $P_\text{succ}^\text{GHZ}=0.3782 \;(0.4823)$ for the WT4 (WT3) architecture, boosting the thresholds.
+The thresholds for the RFL scheme saturate around $\sim 0.35\%$ for WT4, meaning further improvements on the coherence parameters do not increase the threshold due to other noise sources present.
+However, for the WT3 case, due to the longer QEC cycles, the thresholds improve when the coherence parameters improve.
+Similarly, for the CAV-CAR protocol, we see a boost in the thresholds, with the highest value of $0.40\%$ for WT4 with Set-3.
+This happens because the CAV-CAR scheme has higher GHZ state fidelity than the RFL scheme, and with Set-3, the coherence times are high enough for both schemes that the GHZ fidelity becomes the dominant factor in drawing the difference in the performance.
+Similar trend is seen for WT3.
+Finally, we get an even lower success probability for the WG-CAR scheme, with no thresholds for coherence times of Set-1.
+However, rapidly increasing thresholds for Set-2 and Set-3 indicate that the threshold is very sensitive to the coherence times in this regime for both WT4 and WT3 architectures.